lleiding/gemm/docs/src/framework.md

-# Main Model
+# Model Framework

-These are the core functions of the model, implementing the high-level processes of the simulation and the object classes that are involved.
+These are the core functions of the model, implementing the high-level structure of the simulation and the object classes that are involved.

 ## entities.jl